DaloarHossan/Assignment-01/README.md

-###"1.What is the use of the keyof keyword in TypeScript?
-Provide an example."
+## 1.What is the use of the keyof keyword in TypeScript?
+Provide an example.

+## Answer:
-Answer:The TypeScript keyof operator returns a union of all keys in an object type.when you want to work with the property names of an object in a type-safe way.We can use it to define generic functions for any object type without knowing it's key.
+The TypeScript keyof operator returns a union of all keys in an object type.when you want to work with the property names of an object in a type-safe way.We can use it to define generic functions for any object type without knowing it's key.
 Example:
 ```
 type Person = {
   name: string;